patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 #version 460 core
 ```
 These would show up as error squiggly lines on line 2 `#vertex shader` & line 3 `#version 460 core`.
 You could add `//` marks before them
-but then you would have to keep track of all your shader files and so forth and at this point its just another fix of a fix.
+but then you would have to keep track of all your shader files and so forth.
+At this point, its just another fix of a fix of a fix.

-This solution allows syntax highlighting ***only***, no error validation.
+This solution allows syntax highlighting to all shader files ***only***, with no error validation.

-Open shaderlab.json with any text editor and you will see why only the extensionless `shader` file works with syntax highlighting.
+Open shaderlab.json with any text editor and there is a single extensionless `shader` file that works by default with syntax highlighting.
 <details>
 <img width="1290" height="225" alt="shaderFile" src="https://github.com/user-attachments/assets/a1ffc226-a4e5-4341-a6dd-6adb9d1a89ee" />
 </details>

-This is the solution.
-Simply add any filename here and Visual Studio will include the default highlighting syntax to your other GLSL shader files as well.
+The solution?
+Simply add any filename you wish here and Visual Studio will include the default highlighting syntax to all your other GLSL shader files as well!
 <details>
 <img width="978" height="511" alt="multiples" src="https://github.com/user-attachments/assets/e2eaa340-da13-4fa2-930f-c641a0248187" />
 </details>
 If you want to stop here, save the shaderlab.json file and restart Visual Studio 2026.
 Remove all your shader files & reload them again.
-You now have your GLSL code
+You now have all your GLSL files
-being syntax highlighted without validation errors.
+with syntax highlighting without validation errors.

 &nbsp;

-If you try adding in context keywords for GLSL such as `gl_Position, _MainTex, COLOR, Albedo, worldPos, etc..`, you'll notice that they will ***NOT*** light up.
+If you try adding in context keywords for GLSL such as `gl_Position, _MainTex, COLOR, Albedo, worldPos, etc..`, you'll notice these will ***NOT*** light up.
-There's been a bug in the matching conditional statement where these certain keywords silently error out and never become highlighted.
+There is a bug in the matching conditional statement that silently errors out and skips context highlighting.
 It's possible this has been unfixed
 for 10+ years with Visual Studio IDE.  :bug::bug:

-## *2/3* To allow all GLSL context keywords to light up, copy the rest of this portion to allow OpenGL 4.6 keywords to light up.
-Or add/remove as much as you want.
+## *2/3)* To allow all GLSL context keywords to light up, copy the rest of this portion; Or add/remove as much or as little as you want.
 ```
 "patterns": [
     {